SamSeed-Softwire/DevOps-Course-Starter/README.md

 ## About the application

 This application is a web-browser-based to-do app, written in Python utilising the Flask web development framework.
 Data is stored in a Trello board.

+## Getting started

+The project uses [Poetry](https://python-poetry.org/) to manage package dependencies.
+As specified in [poetry.toml](poetry.toml) it creates a virtual environment within the project repo.
+When e.g. running or testing the application, commands should be prefixed with `poetry run` as this runs the commands within the virtual environment.
+For example instead of running the application using `flask run`, use `poetry run flask run `.
+This will ensure the correct dependencies are available to the application.

 ## Config

 When running locally, environment variables are read in from the `.env` file.
 You should populate this file with your own values, using the `.env.template` file as a template.
 (You should create the `.env` file if it doesn't already exist, and make sure it's never copied into source control.)